-You must receive earned compensation reportable on a W-2 and subject to federal, state, and FICA tax to be eligible.
-Stipend and fellowship funding are not eligible to be contributed.
+You must receive earned compensation reportable on a W-2 and subject to federal, state, and FICA tax to be eligible to contribute to the 403(b) SRA.

-You may invest your funds with two investment companies—TIAA-CREF and Fidelity.
+You may invest your funds with two investment companies — TIAA and Fidelity Investments.
 Contributions may be allocated to either or both, and contributions may be distributed among the approved investment funds offered.